digidem/osm-p2p-db/readme.markdown

 Insert additional streams as necessary for network transports if the logs live in different processes or machines.

+If both logs have made edits to the same IDs, multiple records will appear for the same ID in the results.
+To merge these "conflicts" back into a single value, use `osm.put(id, doc, cb)` to store the desired document value.

 # install

 ```